Arizona Diamondbacks Player in Phoenix Rear-end Collision

 Posted on behalf of Phillips Law Group on Mar 09, 2011 in Auto Accidents

 Arizona car accidents occur on a daily basis, and no one is immune to the harm they can cause.
 That's true even if you're a professional athlete, as we were all reminded of recently when Melvin Mora, an infielder for the Arizona Diamondbacks, was hit from behind in an Arizona rear-end collision and suffered what were described as minor injuries.
-This latest crash is yet another example that people never know when they may need the help of experienced Arizona car accident attorneys.
+This latest crash is yet another example that people never know when they may need the help of qualified Phoenix car accident attorneys.

 Rear-End Collision Accidents in Phoenix

 According to reports, this Arizona rear-end collision took place on Monday near Phoenix when he was hit from behind by another driver.
-As a result of the minor injuries he suffered, Mora is being held out of spring training for a few days as a precaution.
+As a result of the injuries he suffered, Mora is being held out of spring training for a few days as a precaution.
 While it's unfortunate that the collision is preventing him from working on his job, it's also fortunate that the collision did not lead to worse damage or to more severe injuries.
 Rear-end collisions are not only extremely common, but they are extremely dangerous.

 According to the state government, approximately 40,000 Arizona rear-end collisions occur somewhere in the state every year.
 This constitutes more than 45 percent of all Arizona car accidents that involve multiple vehicles.
 In addition, nearly 12,000 Arizona rear-end collisions occur every year, which means that approximately 1,000 of these types of collisions occur every month somewhere in the state.
 These numbers have also held at an extremely stable level in recent years.